r-uby-dev/mruby-llm/README.md

 Once you learn the fundamentals, everything else falls into place naturally. mruby-llm is a port of [llm.rb](https://github.com/r-uby-dev/llm) from CRuby to mruby and certain features - such as ActiveRecord support - are absent from the mruby runtime.
+The concurrency model is almost the same but the available strategies are limited to what mruby and its ecosystem provide.

 ## Install